-Available in traditional colors (black and white), the Rado True will keep its lustre for a long time, thanks to the high tech ceramic case and bracelet.
+Available in traditional colors (black and white), the Rado True will keep its luster for a long time, thanks to the high-tech ceramic case and bracelet.
 There’s a wide array of different True models such as the fancier True Automatic Diamond (we’ll discuss this further below), but if you’re looking for a simpler and more casual look, this one will definitely deliver.

 If you’re into skeleton watch designs, you can also check out the Rado True collection’s Automatic Open Heart Line, a handsome collection of watches that are also built to be extremely comfortable.
 Since its debut in 2018, this line has enjoyed popularity among watch collectors and enthusiasts alike.

-This model, alongside other Rado True watches, boast of the monobloc case construction, which makes these classics “light as a feather and hard as nails.”
+This model, alongside other Rado True watches, boasts the monobloc case construction, which makes these classics “light as a feather and hard as nails.”